Are Canadian wildfires under control? Here's what to know.

 Will ongoing wildfires cause the smoke to return?

-The air quality in the U.S. East Coast is expected to improve over the weekend.
+Air quality along portions of the U.S. East Coast improved as expected over the weekend.
 Even as the fires continue to burn, air quality in New York and other northern areas has begun to return to normal levels.

-Jen Carfango, a Weather Channel meteorologist, told CBS News earlier this week that the lingering smoke has more to do with a weather pattern.
+Jen Carfango, a Weather Channel meteorologist, told CBS News last week that the lingering smoke has more to do with a weather pattern.

 "We have been in a blocked pattern across North America all week long," Carfango said in an email.
 "That kept an area of upper level low pressure stuck over the Northeast.
 The flow around the low pressure has been guiding wildfire smoke from Quebec into the Northeast, Great Lakes, and even Ohio Valley and down in the mid-Atlantic."